Is weight loss surgery the cure when dieting fails to permanently reduce the weight? Check out this NY Times article.

-Most obese people have difficulty changing their diets, which will If they eat more green leafy vegetables and stay away from the white (sugar, breads, wheat, rice, milk) and the high gluten foods reduce their weight and in combination with exercise improve their ability to have better muscle tone which also helps you burn more calories at rest.
+Most obese people have difficulty changing their diets, which will, if they eat more green leafy vegetables and stay away from the whites (sugar, breads, wheat, rice, milk) and the high gluten foods reduce their weight and with the combination with exercise improve their ability to have better muscle tone which also helps you burn more calories at rest.

-There are huge benefits to our healthcare system, when obese people lose and keep offer the weight including fewer health problems, avoiding diabetes, less joint pain, and fewer sick days.
+There are huge benefits to our healthcare system, when obese people lose and keep offer the weight including fewer health problems, avoiding diabetes, and less joint pain and fewer sick days.

-The current debate is whether more outlets should cover the cost of bariatric surgery, which is shown to not only help obese people reduce and keep off weight but may also help them avoid or reverse diabetes.
-Apparently, the procedure causes changes at the cellular level which physiologically is important to maintain weight loss.
+The current debate is whether more outlets should cover the cost of bariatric surgery, which is shown to not only help obese people reduce and keep off the weight, but may also help them avoid or reverse diabetes.
+Apparently, the procedure causes changes at the cellular level which physiologically is important to maintain the weight loss.

 The gastric bypass was the original procedure, followed by the lap band procedure which has had high complication rates over the years.
 Now, the sleeve is the preferred method for doing bypass surgery since it has fewer side effects and is reversible.